ARTICLE I: NAME AND REGISTERED OFFICE

 - A nominee for life membership must be a past officer or past director of the National 600 Bowling Club, Inc. or the

-unincorporated association known as the National 600 Bowling Club.
-Nominations for life membership may be made only by
+unincorporated association known as the National 600 Bowling Club, Inc. Nominations for life membership may be made only by

-She may attend Board of Directors meetings with the privilege of voice only, but attend membership meetings with voice and vote.
+She may attend Board of Directors Meeting with the privilege of voice and vote.

 - Member Emerita - A nominee for member emerita shall be made only by the Board of Directors, which nomination shall then